COVID-19 (Coronavirus) Updates for RBFCU Members

 If you need help with your accounts, you can contact us by phone at 210-945-3300, or sign in to your Online Banking account to reach us via secure message or online chat during business hours.
 For more details, including hours of operation, visit rbfcu.org/contact-us.

 We strongly encourage our members to utilize RBFCU services that do not require visiting a location.
 However, we understand there are some services that require lobby access.
 If you do require lobby access for your transaction, appointments are preferred.
 Click here to schedule an appointment.
-If you don’t see your appointment type listed, sign in to your Online Banking account and chat with a Member Service Representative or call 1-800-580-3300.
-If you must visit an RBFCU location, you are required to wear a face covering, use precautions as recommended by the Centers for Disease Control and Prevention (CDC), and follow the directions of RBFCU employees.
+If you don’t see your appointment type listed, sign in to your Online Banking account to chat with a Member Service Representative or call 1-800-580-3300.
+When visiting an RBFCU location for your scheduled appointment, you are required to wear a face covering, use precautions as recommended by the Centers for Disease Control and Prevention (CDC), and follow the directions of RBFCU employees.
 If you are COVID-19 positive, please do not visit a branch location; instead, contact us through chat or by phone for options.

 Lobby services by appointment*